janbodnar/Python-Skolenie/pattern_match.md

         case _:
             return n * factorial(n - 1)

 for i in range(17):
     print(i, factorial(i))
 ```

-We create a factorial function with `match/case`.
+We implement the factorial function using `match/case`.

 ```python
 match n: